theory/justatheory/content/post/postgres/mini-summit-five.md

     try a new extension and have to add a little bit of extra logic to handle that new extension?
 What's your takeaway from that experience?

-*   Yurri: The building part is largely unrelated to `META.json`, that was just primarily the metadata itself.
+*   Yurii: The building part is largely unrelated to `META.json`, that was just primarily the metadata itself.
 I haven't used in a lot of extensions because I was looking for different cases --- extensions that exhibit slightly different patterns --- not a whole ton of them yet.
 I would say